Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/compound-boolean-expressions.rst

 In some programming languages the operators are simpley the words not, and & or.
 In others they are “!” for NOT, “&&” for AND & “||” for OR.

 In this example program, the user is asked to enter a term mark and a final project mark.
-The program then tells the user if they passed the course.
-The rule for passing the course is that the student must have a term mark of at least 50 and a final project mark of at least 50.
+The program then tells the user if they passed the course or not.
+The rule for passing the course is that the student must have a term mark of at least 50% **and** a final project mark of at least 50.
 The program uses a compound boolean expression to determine if the student passed the course.

 Top-Down Design for Compound Boolean Expression statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^